Chapter 37:

 *buzz* *buzz*

-Zephyra tried to retort but was cut off by the sound of her phone ringing.
+Suddenly her phone started ringing.
 She held up a finger to silence Rex, then answered the call.
 “Hi, Luna.
 Is something wrong?”

 Zephyra listened carefully, her expression shifting as she nodded occasionally.
+But with each sentence her expression grew darker.
 At one point, she pinched the bridge of her nose and sighed.

 When the call ended, Zephyra pocketed her phone, took a deep breath, and smiled tightly.